tom7/HiGHS/src/terminology.md

 ### Sensitivity information for continuous optimization

-Analysis of the change in optimal objective value of a continuous linear optimization problem as the cost coefficients and bounds are changed is referred to in HiGHS as __ranging__.
+Analysis of the change in optimal objective value of a continuous linear optimization model as the cost coefficients and bounds are changed is referred to in HiGHS as __ranging__.
 For an active bound, the corresponding dual value gives the change in the objective if that bound is increased or decreased.
 This level of